-As with all aspects of U.S. immigration, there are a few easily missed details about the I-130 that can make or break your application.
+As with all aspects of U.S. immigration, there are a few easily missed details about the I-130 petition that can make or break your application.
 This is an overview of some of the more important issues you should note.

-Even if USCIS approves the I-130 petition is approved by immigration officials, that approval on its own does not confer permanent residence, nor any right to live or work in the United States.
-The approval does confirm that U.S. immigration recognizes that you and your relative have one of the qualifying familial relationships necessary for family-based permanent resident sponsorship to go forward.
+Even if USCIS approves the I-130 petition, that on its own does not confer permanent residence, nor any right to live or work in the United States while awaiting it.
+The approval does confirm that U.S. immigration officials recognize that you and your relative have one of the qualifying familial relationships necessary for family-based permanent resident sponsorship to go forward.

-If you are a permanent resident sponsoring a relative, you can submit a clear photocopy of the front and back of your Form I-551 Permanent Resident Card to start, but any other documents you have showing your permanent residence are also helpful.
+If you are a permanent resident sponsoring a relative, you can submit a photocopy of the front and back of your Form I-551 Permanent Resident Card to start, but any other documents you have showing your permanent residence are also helpful.
 Submit copies of your current passport, along with your Form I-797 approval notice of your permanent residence or your immigrant visa stamp.

-If you are a U.S. citizen, the usual documents to show are a copy of your valid U.S. passport, a copy of your government-issued birth certificate, or a copy of your naturalization certificate.
-However, many U.S. citizens do not have a valid passport or even a birth certificate.
-Immigration officials will accept what is called "secondary evidence” in this situation.
-You will need to contact the Department of Health in the U.S. state or territory where you were born and request a "Letter of No Record" (to show no birth certificate was created) along with early birth documents, such as a baptismal certificate, a hospital birth certificate, census records, early school records, family bible records, or sworn affidavits from persons having knowledge of your U.S. birth.
+If you aren't able to obtain one of these documents, U.S. immigration officials can accept what is called "secondary evidence."
+For example, to show birth in the U.S., you could contact the Department of Health in the U.S. state or territory where you were born and request a "Letter of No Record" (to show no birth certificate was created) along with early birth documents, such as a baptismal certificate, a hospital birth certificate, census records, early school records, family bible records, or sworn affidavits from persons having knowledge of your U.S. birth.

 Part of a sponsor's responsibilities include a promise to the U.S. government, and to the immigrating relative, that the sponsor will financially support the relative if necessary.
-Immigration law says that immigrating relatives cannot become public charges dependent on public assistance.
-If you are sponsoring a relative for permanent residence, you will have to file Form I-864 with or after the I-130 to fulfill this financial promise.
+Immigration law forbids entry to immigrating relatives who appear likely to become public charges; that is, dependent on need-based government assistance.

 Form I-864 is not just a formality.
-This form is a legally binding contract between you, your relative, and the United States.
+It is a legally binding contract between you, your relative, and the United States.
 If for some reason your relative does acquire permanent residence but is not able to support himself or herself financially in the U.S., you can be held liable for providing financial support.